 - It should speak in the first person to demonstrate authority In decisions making.

 - And create a sense of urgency like buying while stocks last, taking advantage of our limited offer, or buying before October 15th and getting a one-month free subscription.

 Getting your foot in your prospect's door shouldn't be a challenge.
-By following these tips, you can create an effective, efficient, and consistent plan to get you closer to your prospect's door.
+Following these tips, you can create an effective, efficient, and consistent plan to get you closer to your prospect's door.

 Why Does The Foot In The Door Technique Work?

 There's a reason why the foot-in-the-door technique is famous – it works!
-The foot-in-the-door technique is a method that allows you to gain access to people and resources that you wouldn't normally be able to access.
-It's a great way to get started, and it's a method that you can use in any industry.
+The foot-in-the-door technique is a method that allows you to gain access to people and resources that you wouldn't usually be able to access.
+It's a great way to get started and a method you can use in any industry.

 The Foot In The Door Technique is a proven way to gain access to potential customers and clients.
 When meeting and getting to know them, you will have created a rapport and a relationship that will be more valuable down the road.